Managing Security

 Only use devcontainers with trusted repositories.
 While the firewall restricts network access, it does not prevent a malicious project from exfiltrating anything accessible inside the container, including Claude Code credentials.

-Claude Code accepts a --dangerously-skip-permissions flag that disables all permission checks.
-As the name suggests, this is dangerous — Claude will execute any command, edit any file, and access any resource without asking.
+bypassPermissions offers no protection against prompt injection or unintended actions — Claude will execute any command, edit any file, and access any resource without asking.
+Malicious content hidden in a cloned repo, a fetched web page, or a tool output can hijack the session with nothing to stop it.
 Only use this inside a disposable container or VM where there is nothing sensitive to protect and nothing important to break.
 Never use it on your host machine or a shared system.